XinFinOrg/XDC-CSC/README.md

-# XDC Checkpoint Subnet Contract
+# XDC Checkpoint Smart Contract

 This folder has provided scripts for: